TonPott/snd-hdspe/doc/controls.md

 Example: 29.97 NTSC pull down LTC will be reported with a pull factor of 999.

 The 'LTC Frame Rate' property controls the TCO LTC engine frame rate.
-Usually, 'LTC Frame Rate' and 'TCO Pull' shall be set to match the incoming LTC effective frame rate, in order to produce a clean 44.1 KHz or 48 KHz sample clock synchronisation.
+Usually, 'LTC Frame Rate' and 'TCO Pull' shall be set to match the incoming LTC effective frame rate, in order to produce a clean 44.1 kHz or 48 kHz sample clock synchronisation.
 But it also sets the frame rate for LTC output.

 **From App**

-The 'From App' LTC sample rate setting will set the TCO LTC engine sample rate to match the audio card sample rate class: 44.1 KHz if the sound card is running at 44.1 KHz, and 48 KHz otherwise (the TCO does not support 32 KHz sample rate).
+The 'From App' LTC sample rate setting will set the TCO LTC engine sample rate to match the audio card sample rate class: 44.1 kHz if the sound card is running at 44.1 kHz, and 48 kHz otherwise (the TCO does not support 32 kHz sample rate).